hay-bams/uni-admin/README.md

 ## Introduction

-UNI-ADMIN is a simple application where the admins of an imaginary institution can register students for the imaginary company and also register courses for them
+UNI-ADMIN is a simple application where the admins of an imaginary institution can register students for the imaginary institution and also register courses for them

 ---

 ## API Documentation
-This application uses GraphQL which is automatically documented, you should click on the docs button on your GraphQL playoground to see the documentation [here](https://purpose-more-recipes.herokuapp.com/api-docs)
+This application uses GraphQL which is automatically documented, you should click on the docs button on your GraphQL playoground to see the documentation.
 ## Application Features
 * Admins can be created
 * Admins can log in